codurance/site/src/_posts/2020-01-14-fear-driven-development.md

 }
 ```

-Fortunately your test might catch that extra `0` you added and you can revert your change.
+Fortunately, your test might catch that extra `0` you added and you can revert your change.
 No fear.

 ### Taking a step back
 The technique of taking a step back from a situation is a skill that is not just appropriate for